universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 * CI/CD pipeline

 ### 🖼️ Content Delivery
 The game client will be delivered using the common mechanisms for delivering websites, using a CDN at the edge.
 This client will contain the most common and required assets (Models, textures, ...).
 To reduce the size of the initial client download, most assets will be downloaded on demand as required.
-These will be delivered using a seperate CDN optimized for streaming on-demand binary assets.
+These will be delivered using a separate CDN optimized for streaming on-demand binary assets.

 ### ☁️ Hosting
-The backend will be distributed amongst atleast one cloud provider, potentially one for the kubernetes deployment and atleast one for the auxillary services.
+The backend will be distributed amongst atleast one cloud provider, potentially one for the kubernetes deployment and atleast one for the auxiliary services.
 AWS is the likely candidate as their costing structure seems to be most efficent for this project, and they are providing free credits and support to this project through the Australian Games Tech group.